-Wichita Sudbury School is a new alternative school opening this September for ages 5-18.
+Wichita Sudbury School is a new alternative school for ages 5-18.
 It gives students back control of their own learning and runs on the principles of democracy, trust, and respect.
 Sudbury schools allow students full control of their own time in order to learn self-direction, self-motivation, and self-knowledge.
 They are free to explore their passions and creativity while learning to thrive in a community of others.

 Sudbury schooling is based on the twin concepts of trust and responsibility.
 The students, members of the school community, are trusted to manage their time and make their own decisions.
 At the same time, all members of the community are given full responsibility over their own lives, and an equal share in responsibility for the school as a whole, by means of the school’s democratic framework.